The Intermittent Volunteer’s Weblog

 i walk back and forth

-in front of the few cardboard houses,
+in front of the remaining cardboard houses,

 up and down the sidewalk in the blackness,